← All Inside Large Language Models modules

 This activity needs JavaScript.

-One-sentence summary: a model first chops text into tokens, then replaces each token with a learned embedding vector — and because similar tokens get nearby vectors, distance in that space encodes meaning, letting the model generalize instead of just memorize.
+Summary: a model first tokenizes the input text and then replaces each token with a learned embedding vector.
+Because semantically similar tokens are assigned nearby vectors, distance in the embedding space encodes semantic similarity, enabling the model to generalize rather than merely memorize individual tokens.

 Next: Attention, Intuitively →